Is Business Management a Good Major?

 Bachelor's degree programs in business management teach students how to plan, organize and direct the activities of various organizations.
 Students not only learn to think about the company as a whole, but to take into consideration larger external forces affecting the company, such as the economy.

 The Benefits of Majoring in Business Management

-General course topics in the degree program include business law and ethics, economics, financial management, accounting and human resources management.
+General course topics in the major of business management include business law and ethics, economics, financial management, accounting and human resources management.
 Students can also streamline their studies by selecting a concentration, which may include marketing, finance and international business.
 Many programs encourage or require internships, which are often essential in helping students land jobs after graduation.

 Business management is a degree that's in demand by employers.
-Employment of office managers was predicted to grow by 12% between 2012-2022, noted the U.S. Bureau of Labor Statistics, which is about average compared to all occupations.
+Employment of administrative services managers was predicted to grow by 8% between 2014-2024, noted the U.S. Bureau of Labor Statistics, which is about average compared to all occupations.
 Competition was also predicted to be keen, as applicants will outnumber job openings.
-The bureau also noted that employment of human resources managers was predicted to grow by 13% within the same decade, which is average as well.
+The bureau also noted that employment of human resources managers was predicted to grow by 9% within the same decade, which is about average as well.

 - Office manager

 - Retail store manager

 PayScale.com reported salary ranges for those who held a Bachelor of Science in Business Management as of February 2016 included:

 - Human resources generalist: $38,000-$66,658